Skip to main content

 About EcoSentience

-A Charitable Incorporated Organisation dedicated to protecting ancient woodland through the partnership of human stewardship, artificial intelligence, and nature's wisdom.
+A volunteer-run Charitable Incorporated Organisation protecting ancient woodland through people-powered stewardship, ecological science, and responsible technology.

 EcoSentience CIO

 EcoSentience is a Charitable Incorporated Organisation (CIO) registered in England and Wales (Charity No. 1210865).
-We exist for a single purpose: to protect and restore ancient woodland ecosystems using every tool available — from traditional conservation stewardship to cutting-edge artificial intelligence.
+We exist for a single purpose: to protect and restore ancient woodland ecosystems using practical stewardship, ecological research, careful monitoring, and responsible data tools.

 Founded in late 2024, we are at the beginning of our journey.
 We have no paid staff.
 Every pound donated goes directly to conservation work, research, and the development of tools that serve nature.
 Our team is entirely volunteer-driven, guided by three trustees who bring together expertise in conservation, technology, and governance.

 Founded with a focus on Mickley Wood and the broader ancient woodland landscape of Northumberland, EcoSentience brings together conservation practitioners, technologists, researchers, and local communities.
-We believe that the best conservation outcomes arise when diverse perspectives are woven together — much like the mycelial networks that sustain the forests we protect.
+We believe that the best conservation outcomes arise when diverse perspectives are brought into a shared, practical conservation effort.

 Charity Number